 - Concentric tears – When a tear occurs between the layers of the annulus fibrosus circumferentially, it is called a concentric tear, which is usually caused by injury.

 Diagnosing an annular tear

-Patients usually seek the guidance of a primary care physician or back specialist when experiencing pain that may be associated with an annular tear.
+Patients usually seek the guidance of a primary care physician or back specialist when experiencing pain that could be associated with an annular tear.
 Following a physical assessment, physicians typically perform one or more diagnostic tests.
 This condition is usually best seen on a CT discography, which utilizes dye to identify the annular tear.
-However, CT discography may be painful and not well tolerated.
-An MRI can be used to visualize intervertebral disc architecture painlessly; however, in some cases a tear may not be visible.
+However, CT discography can be painful and not well tolerated.
+An MRI can be used to visualize intervertebral disc architecture painlessly; however, in some cases a tear might not be visible.

-Patients who suspect they may have this, or any other degenerative neck or back condition, should seek the care of a physician or specialist for proper diagnosis and treatment.
+Patients who suspect they could have this condition, or any other degenerative neck or back condition, should seek the care of a physician or specialist for proper diagnosis and treatment.
 Several treatment options are available to allow a patient to regain his or her quality of life.